waltherg/backup.waltherg.github.io/_posts/2013-12-04-Crank_Nicolson_Convection_Diffusion.md

 ### Our Python Code

-Here is just a copy and paste of
+Here is just a copy-and-paste of
 [our previous code](http://georg.io/2013/12/03/Crank_Nicolson.html#a_cranknicols
 on_example_in_python).
 Refer to that post for explanations.